Skip to main content

 • CentOS/RHEL 7

-• CentOS/RHEL 8 and any clones like Rocky Linux and AlmaLinux
+• CentOS/RHEL 8 and clones (Rocky Linux, AlmaLinux)

-• CentOS/RHEL 9 and any clones like Rocky Linux and AlmaLinux
+• CentOS/RHEL 9 and clones (Rocky Linux, AlmaLinux)

-No matter which of the supported operating system you use, installation involves the following:
+No matter which supported operating system you use, installation involves:

 • Install the GetPageSpeed release package (and subscribe, unless you use Fedora Linux)